labsyspharm/cylinter/docs/_includes/exec.md

 # Configuration settings

-Edit the template YAML configuration file (`config.yml`) added to the CyLinter input directory by the `prep` command.
+Edit the template YAML configuration file (`config.yml`) added to the CyLinter input directory after running the `prep` command with appropriate metadata.

 ``` yaml
 in_dir: "<cylinter_input_dir>"